Climb Gear Reviews Rock Climb Training

 Specs

-The Vive finger strengthener, similar to other products listed above, is a great option for someone looking to simply increase finger and grip strength and keep their fingers active.
+The Vive finger strengtheners, similar to other products listed above, are a great option for someone looking to simply increase finger and grip strength and keep their fingers active.

 Pros